 And when you grab something packaged, keep it simple.
 Short ingredient list, low sugar, nothing you can’t pronounce.

-👉 If you want something super easy to follow, grab my free breakfast planner for busy moms to build consistency without overthinking meals.
+👉 If you want something super easy to follow, grab my free meal planner for busy moms to build consistency without overthinking meals.

 My Go-To Healthy Snack Staples